giddie/qt-cmake-template/README.md

 * An application icon file is added to your project in Windows, and you can easily overwrite the default one.

+* For Windows, supports both WinGW and Visual Studio compilers.

 * For Windows, there is a choice between NSIS and WiX-based installers.
+Both are automatically configured with your choice of project name from the top-level CMakeLists file.
+When you have chosen which you will use, it is straight-forward to remove everything relating to the other one: just edit `win/CMakeLists.txt`.

 BUILDING IN LINUX
 =================